Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Voyages – 1940-1941:

-Madrono was in drydock in Antwerp for repairs of the propeller on May 10-1940, when the German air attacks on the city and the harbour started.
+According to Page 1 of the archive documents, Madrono was on her way from Las Piedras to Falmouth when war broke out in Norway on Apr.
+9-1940.
+Her final destination is given as Antwerp, where she later arrived on May 6.
+She was in drydock there for repairs of the propeller on May 10, when the German air attacks on the city and the harbour started.
 The Norwegian D/S Evanger was also in Antwerp at the time.
 That same evening the British destroyer HMS Brilliant (Lt.
 Cdr.
 F.C.
 Brodrick) arrived to organize the departure of the 26 merchant ships in the harbour.
 They all got out on the 12th, followed by 50 tugs, and though attacked 3 times by German aircraft, they escaped unharmed.
 Madrono was in a difficult situation, as the dock had to be filled with water before she could get out.
 She was the last ship to leave, carrying 50 refugees.

 Visje has also come across another tidbit about Madrono, saying she was shelled north of Lombok, NEI by the Japanese submarine I-55 (Cdr.
 Nakajima, probably), but managed to escape.
-He gives no date for this incident, but I found mention of it in an article in the Norwegian magazine "Krigsseileren" No. 4, 1996, saying the Japanese sub was equipped with a "false" sail to lure them into thinking they were dealing with a lifeboat and shipwrecked sailors.
-The 2n mate on Madrono Ragnar Jonassen, didn't fall for the trick, altered course, returned the fire and was subsequently able to get away.
-It appears they were en route to Batavia at the time, and after the incident were escorted by 2 Dutch destroyers the rest of the way.
+He gives no date for this incident, but I found mention of it in an article in the Norwegian magazine "Krigsseileren" No. 4 for 1996, saying the Japanese sub was equipped with a "false" sail to lure them into thinking they were dealing with a lifeboat and shipwrecked seamen.
+The 2nd mate on Madrono at the time, Ragnar Jonassen, didn't fall for the trick, altered course, returned the fire and was able to get away.
+It appears they were en route to Batavia at the time, possibly the voyage she made there in Jan./Febr.-1942?
+After the incident she was escorted by 2 Dutch destroyers the rest of the way.

-More details on all the Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page.
+More details on all the Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page, or go to the Master Ship Index.

 Encounter with German Thor - 1942:

-Madrono was captured by the German auxiliary cruiser Thor on July 4-1942, while on a voyage in ballast from Melbourne to Abadan, 29 50S 70 00E.
+Madrono was captured by the German auxiliary cruiser Thor on July 4-1942, while on a voyage in ballast from Melbourne to Abadan, 29 50S 70 00E, having sailed from Melbourne on June 16 - see Page 3 (unless some voyages are missing from her record, she appears to have spent quite a long time there; according to Page 2, she had arrived on Apr.
+22).
 My page Norwegian victims of T/S Thor picks up the story from here.
-There's also information about the fate of her crew, as well as an account of an attempt at escape and a link to a post war interview with Bedrich Scharf, one of her crew members.
+There's also information about the fate of her crew, as well as an account of an attempt at escape.
 Merchant Marine Prisoners of War has a crew list, also listing the Norwegians in Japanese imprisonment, but there's a slight discrepancy here in that the source for the list ("Ingen Nåde" by Kristian Ottosen) also includes a Gunner John Jacobsen, not mentioned at all in the crew list from the Norwegian archives, whereas 3rd Engineer Edvard Edvardsen mentioned in the latter list has not been included in "Ingen Nåde".
-He was placed on the Rhakotis after Madrono's capture, and was among the ones who were rescued by a Spanish trawler after the sinking of Rhakotis.
+He was placed on the Rhakotis after Madrono's capture, and was among those who were rescued by a Spanish trawler after the sinking of Rhakotis.
 See also my page Life in Imprisonment which describes what some of Madrono's men (and others) experienced in Japanese camps.
+Here's a Post war interview with Bedrich Scharf, one of her crew members.

 Final Fate:

 As will be seen on my page about "Norwegian Victims of Thor", Madrono was renamed Rossbach after capture, and according to Wilh.
-Wilhelmsen's fleet list Madrono/Rossbach was torpedoed and sunk in the Kii Channel, Japan by the American submarine USS Burrfish on May 7-1944, position 33 14N 134 40E.
+Wilhelmsen's fleet list Madrono/Rossbach was allocated to Waried Tankschiff Rhederei G.m.b.H., torpedoed and sunk in the Kii Channel, Japan by the American submarine USS Burrfish on May 7-1944, position 33 14N 134 40E.
 I checked on this in the book "U.S. Submarine Attacks during World War II" by John D. Alden, which gives the same date, but position 33 13N 134 14E, S Murotosaki, claiming she was hit by 3 torpedoes.
-The fleet list adds that Rossbach was allocated to Waried Tankschiff Rhederei G.m.b.H.

 Related external link: